kevinkace/animation-resolve/readme.md

 Small module I often use with [Mithril.js](https://github.com/mitrhiljs/mithril.js) and `onbeforeremove()` to [animate a component before removing it from the DOM](https://github.com/MithrilJS/mithril.js/blob/next/docs/animation.md#animation-on-element-removal).

-This module supplies a function that returns a Promise that is resolved when a CSS animation completes.
+This module (ESM and CJS) supplies a function that returns a Promise which resolves when a CSS animation completes after updating a DOM nodes CSS class.

 ## With Mithril